Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 Q: Which library is better for scroll-driven animations? #

 A: GSAP with ScrollTrigger is the clear winner for scroll-driven animations, particularly pinned sections, scrubbed timelines, and scroll-snapping.
 Motion's useScroll and useTransform hooks handle simple parallax and viewport fade-ins elegantly, but they lack pinning capabilities and struggle with complex multi-element scroll sequences.
 For award-winning scroll storytelling sites, GSAP ScrollTrigger is the industry standard and remains unmatched in 2026.
+See Motion useScroll documentation for comparison of scroll capabilities.

 Q: Does GSAP's free plugin policy include commercial use? #

 A: Yes, GSAP's free plugin policy includes unrestricted commercial use.
 As of GSAP 3.13 (early 2026), all formerly paid "Club GSAP" plugins—including ScrollTrigger, SplitText, MorphSVG, Flip, and Inertia—are free for all users, including commercial projects.
 No attribution is required, no license key is needed, and there are no usage limits.
 This change, made possible by Webflow's acquisition of GSAP, removes the licensing friction that previously pushed some teams toward Motion.
+See GSAP licensing page for full terms.

 Q: Which performs better on mobile devices? #

 A: Motion has lower parse overhead on initial load, which benefits low-end mobile devices.
 Motion's animate() mini at 2.6 KB adds minimal JavaScript parse time.
 However, GSAP maintains better performance under complex animation load—scroll sequences with 40+ elements, pinned sections, and scrubbed timelines stay at 60 fps on GSAP where Motion may drop to 30–45 fps on mid-range mobile devices.
 For simple UI animations, Motion is more efficient; for complex scroll experiences, GSAP performs better.
+Reference Chrome DevTools mobile profiling for frame rate analysis techniques.

 Q: Is Motion's Web Animations API integration an advantage? #